pixop/video-compare/README.md

 ### More frontend options for Windows users

-For Windows users, the community has shared several frontend options to complement the command-line functionality of `video-compare`:
+For Windows users, the community has shared several frontend options to complement the command-line functionality:

 1. **Beyond Compare** Integration: Launch `video-compare` directly from the interface.